semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ## Resource types

 Semaphore 2.0 has two types of resources that can be handled by `sem`.
-This list includes `secrets` buckets and projects.
+The list includes `secrets` buckets and Semaphore 2.0 projects.

 ## Working with organizations